 5. Mind the Twin-Footrest

 If you’re buying a double side-by-side stroller, avoid those with individual footrests.
 The gap between them can trap one of your baby’s feet, causing an injury.
-Go for a single footrest that spans the full width of the stroller.
+Go for a single footrest that spans the full width of the stroller (5).

 6. Snug Leg Openings

-Remember to always use the seat belt in your stroller to help your baby stay safely in place.
+Remember to always use the seat belt in your stroller to help your baby stay safely in place, and never leave him or her unattended while in the stroller.

 7. Easy Steering